shawnscoding/siemens-online-conf2/README.md

 # Project Description

-This web application was used for the Online Conference held by [Siemens](https://www.siemens.com/global/en.html), A multinational corporation headquartered in Munich, Germany.
+This platform was used for the online seminar and exhibition held by [Siemens](https://www.siemens.com/global/en.html), A multinational corporation headquartered in Munich, Germany.

 - Development period: 2021.02 ~ 2021.04
 - Maintenance period: 2021.02 ~ 2021.05